Tokio - Rust Concurrency (draft)

 Contention

-If contention on a synchronous mutex becomes a problem, the best fix is rarely to switch std::sync::Mutex
+If contention on a synchronous mutex becomes a problem, the best fix is rarely to switch std::sync::Mutex to tokio::sync::Mutex.

-method so does not block, and the lock guard is designed to be held across .await
+This type acts similarly to std::sync::Mutex, with two major differences: lock is an async method so does not block, and the lock guard is designed to be held across .await points.

-type is not Send
+std::sync::MutexGuard type is not Send.

-This means that you can’t send a mutex lock to another thread, and the error happens because the Tokio runtime can move a task between threads at every .await
+This means that you can’t send a mutex lock to another thread, and the error happens because the Tokio runtime can move a task between threads at every .await.

 Shard